 Suitable uses of the Dominican Republic flag

 Many Dominicans ignore the correct uses of patriotic symbols, with the national flag being one of the most important.
-Because of the importance that this symbol of the homeland be exhibited appropriately and proudly by all Dominicans.
+Because of the importance that this symbol of the homeland is exhibited appropriately and proudly by all Dominicans.

-Both on August 16 and February 27, and on other important historical dates; Below, some tips of the standards for its use, to display with dignity and pride the flag in public places and our homes, its meaning of deep identification with our country.
+Both on August 16 and February 27, and on other important historical dates; Below, are some tips of the standards for its use, to display with dignity and pride the flag in public places and our homes, its meaning of deep identification with our country.

 What is special about the Dominican Republic flag?

 The flag of the Dominican Republic has the distinction of being the only one in the world that has an open bible in the center.